 INSIGHTS

-The malware employs several self-defense mechanisms designed to thwart analysis attempts.
+I tried to have a quick look to the code; the malware employs several self-defense mechanisms designed to thwart analysis attempts.
 Their core purpose is to identify if the malware is being executed within a debugger and, if so, to trigger a controlled crash, effectively terminating the analysis session and hiding its malicious behavior.

 It first probes the CPU’s capabilities, using IsProcessorFeaturePresent to determine if the __fastfail instruction is supported.
 This instruction, a low-level mechanism for triggering fast fail exceptions, provides a rapid method for terminating a program.
 If the CPU supports __fastfail, the malware immediately utilizes it, causing an abrupt halt to its execution and hindering any debugger’s ability to follow the code’s flow.